 The final of the TAG Heuer Senna watches was released as a Limited Edition of 2,004 watches in 2004 to commemorate the 10th anniversary of Senna’s death.
 This last version marked a significant changed in style for the series and was based on the re-designed 2004 Link.

 Like the fourth series, this watch also has a logo of Senna’s helmet on the caseback.

 For several years the Senna and TAG Heuer partnership lay dormant, with other watch brands releasing their own Senna branded watches.
 These always rung hollow to me, as many of these brands had zero connection to Senna, making it a true marketing exercise.
-As recently as 2014, the rights to produce Senna watches sat with Hublot, but in 2015 TAG Heuer have licensed his name and image- this time for a range of sunglasses.
+As recently as 2014, the rights to produce Senna watches sat with Hublot, but in 2015 TAG Heuer have licensed his name and image once again for a new watch collection.

 The Senna TAG watches are some of the most collectible of the modern TAG Heuer watches.
 In fact, they are the natural extension of Heuer’s relationship with the 1970s F1 stars- TAG Heuer continuing down the path started by Heuer.
 Like the Ferrari’s of the 1970s, Senna’s McLaren also wore TAG Heuer sponsorship- just like the 2015 McLaren-Honda.

 Of the Senna series, it’s the first watch that I believe is the most special, because it’s the only one that Senna himself helped design- a true Senna watch, rather than a watch “inspired” by Senna years after his death.

 Senna’s fans will always associated him with TAG Heuer and the famous McLaren’s part owned by TAG that he drove during the peak of his career.